EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 };
 ```

-### Define a unique index on data member personal_id using the eosio::kv::table::index template class
+### Define a unique index on the data member personal_id using the eosio::kv::table::index template class

 1. Use the `eosio::kv::table::index` template class with two parameters.
-2. The first parameter is the name of the index and it must be a qualified `eosio:name`.
+2. The first parameter is the name of the index and must be a qualified `eosio:name`.
 See documentation for the [eosio name restrictions](https://developers.eos.io/welcome/latest/glossary/index#account-name).
-3. The second parameter is the reference to the data member for which the index is defined, `&person::personal_id`.
+3. The second parameter is the name of the data member the index is defined for.
 4. Call the base class method `init()` in the constructor of `address_table` type and pass the contract name as the first parameter and the `personal_id_idx` index as the second parameter.

-Refer to the following reference implementation of a unique index on data member `personal_id` using `eosio::kv::table::index` template class:
+Refer to the following reference implementation of a unique index on `personal_id` data member using `eosio::kv::table::index` template class:

 `smartcontract.hpp file`